 Other Journal of Baltic Studies News

-The second 2020 issue of Journal of Baltic Studies (Vol 51, Issue 2) is now available online.
-The issue contains articles on factors behind the changes in income distribution in the Baltics, elderly care and familialism in Lithuania, the experience of male managers as...
+The fourth 2021 issue of Journal of Baltic Studies (Vol 52, Issue 4) is now available online.
+The issue contains articles on the Baltic Sea region building, small container terminals in the Baltic Sea region, nation-building in Latvia, the experiences of highly...